 A Text Book of Engineering Mathematics, N.P.
 Bali and Manish Goyal, Lakshmi Publications, Reprint 2008.

 On completion of course Students are able to Apply the essential tool of matrices in a comprehensive manner.
-Find the convergence of series.

 Evaluation of definite integrals, Beta and Gamma functions.
 Application of Fourier series in engineering problems.